sbhavani/dgx-spark-playbooks/nvidia/open-webui/sync.md

 # Step 11.
 Cleanup and rollback

-Steps to completely remove the Open WebUI installation and free up resources:
+Steps to completely remove the Open WebUI installation and free up resources.

 > [!WARNING]
 > These commands will permanently delete all Open WebUI data and downloaded models.